kjolley/BIGSdb_documentation/data_analysis.rst

 Select the isolates to include.
-The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the Scheme selector to include all loci belonging to that scheme.
+The tree can be generated from allelic profiles of any selection of loci, or more conveniently, you can select a scheme in the scheme selector to include all loci belonging to that scheme.

 Additional fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include.
 Multiple selections